xingchen0123/xingchen0123.github.io/index.md

 ## About Me

 Hi!
 Welcome to my homepage!
 I am an assistant professor at School of International Relations and Public Affairs at Fudan University.

-## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+My research interests are environmental economics and policy evaluation.

 ## Education Background